 Dermot Feenan, School of Law, Fiona Doherty, Barrister-at-Law, Dr Thomas Murphy, Head of the School of Law, The Honourable Mr Justice Treacy and Dame Nuala O'Loan

 The Honourable Mr Justice Sir (James Mary) Seamus Treacy

-The Honourable Mr Justice Treacy born 22nd March 1956, was educated at St Malachy’s College and Queen’s University, Belfast.
+The Honourable Mr Justice Treacy born 22nd March 1956 to Joseph and Rose Veronica Treacy and was educated at St Malachy’s College and Queen’s University, Belfast.
 He was called to the Bar of Northern Ireland in 1979 and took silk in 1999.
 He was called to the Bar of Ireland in September 1990 and to the Inner Bar of Ireland in 2000.
 Séamus Treacy became a Judge of the High Court of Judicature in Northern Ireland in January 2007.
 Approved as Lord Justices of Appeal in Northern Ireland February 2017.
 In consequence, on the 12 January 2018 he was appointed to the Privy Council, from which he resigned on the 24 April 2018.

 Before his elevation to the bench he was an acclaimed expert in human rights, criminal, public and European law, acting for people from all sides of the community.
 He took many pioneering cases to the European Court of Human Rights and was responsible for many landmark judicial review cases in Northern Ireland, and also appeared in the Bloody Sunday Inquiry and, before he became a judge, the Billy Wright Inquiry.
 He was a close friend of Patrick Finucane, and they worked together on many important cases.
 He has delivered papers and spoken at conferences on human rights, criminal law and fair employment issues.
 He was an Arbitrator and Member of the Panel of Arbitrators of the Motor Insurers’ Bureau.